elastx/DoC/README.md

 3. Go to "INFRASTRUCTURE" > "Hosts" > "Add host" > "Other"

-4. You could enter all required infomration here but instead you can run
+4. You could enter all required infomration here but instead look at the file below and then run it.
+# less add_node.sh
 # ./add_node.sh

+RANCHER